unionlabs/goblinbook/src/dex/swaps.md

 ### Supported Assets

 Nexus will now create orders for any asset, which means that we might receive invalid orders which will always time out.
-Limiting the assets that we accept will prevent these errors from occuring.
+Limiting the assets that we accept will prevent these errors from occurring.

 ### Local Swaps